-- A M.A.C.E student will need to meet the requirements of and be accepted by the M.A. in Christian Ministry Admission Committee. - 2.
-A M.A.C.M. student will need to meet the requirements of and be accepted by the M.A. in Christian Education Admission Committee.
+- A M.A.C.E student will need to meet the requirements of and be accepted by the M.A. in Christian Ministry Admission Committee. - A M.A.C.M. student will need to meet the requirements of and be accepted by the M.A. in Christian Education Admission Committee

+REQUIRED CORE COURSES (21 credit hours)

 MACE 6301 Introduction to Christian Education

 MACE 6304 Philosophy and Principles of Christian Education

 MACE 6307 Church and Business Administration

 MACE 6308 Evangelism, Missions, and Growth Through

 Education Ministry

 MACM 5301 Foundations of Christian Ministry

-·
+MACM 6309 Shepherding in the 21 st Century

+, ,

 MACE 6310 Church Staff and Member Relations Practicum (S-L)

-or
+or ' '

 MACM 6393 Christian Ministry Practicum (S-L)